Speaker & Facilitator

 Innovation workshop at VUT Brno - 2020

-Designing Value lecture at Jönköping University - 2020
+Lecture at Jönköping University - Designing Value - 2020

-How to Pick Colors course on Skillshare - 2026
+Course on Skillshare - How to Pick Colors for a New Product - 2026

 ❮